maxFullmer/ecom/public/README.md

 - Shopping cart
 - Dynamic ratings for each product
 - Newest/Latest products added to database are automatically featured in Search the Catalog (shop.php) page
+- Admin:
+    - Create, Read, Update, Delete the products for the site
+    - Update Jumbotron banner announcements on Home page (index.php)

 ### Planned features
 - Contact form.
 Will send email to SeedCommerce's email address.